Benjamin Ricaud

-Since I joined the LTS2 lab at EPFL in 2012, I have been working on graph structured data.
+Graph Signal Processing Since I joined the LTS2 lab at EPFL in 2012, I have been working on graph structured data.
 The main idea is to design new methods enabling the analysis of phenomena occurring within networks.
 With the explosion of data, these structures arise in many different fields of application (engineering, biology, physics…).
 In graph signal processing and graph machine learning, we distinguish two sources of information we combine together: 1) the graph and 2) the data associated to the graph nodes or edges.
 The graph is the structure or space and the data are the signal or feature vectors.
 Our first effort was to show how standard data analysis methods in 1D or 2D could be generalized to this exotic graph space.
-We showed the generalization of key signal processing methods and concepts to the graph setting such as the Fourier transform, the concept of frequency and sparse representation [GSP1], the windowed Fourier transform [GSP2], dynamic analysis on graphs [GSP3] and the concept of uncertainty [GSP4].
+We have generalized key signal processing methods and concepts to the graph setting such as the Fourier transform, the concept of frequency and sparse representation [GSP1], the windowed Fourier transform [GSP2], dynamic analysis on graphs [GSP3] and the concept of uncertainty [GSP4].
 With some co-authors and friends, we wrote a review paper about these methods [GSP5].

 [GSP1] David I Shuman, Benjamin Ricaud, and Pierre Vandergheynst.
 A windowed graph fourier transform.
 In Statistical Signal Processing Workshop (SSP), 2012 IEEE, pages 133–136.
 Ieee, 2012.